For years the Polo for Charity is revered as one of the highlights of the Bluffton and Hilton Head Island Fall social calendar.

 Who says tailgating is reserved for football fans only?
 The Polo for Charity event is renowned for picnicking at its best.
 You will see all types of tailgating spots, ranging from the traditional to the chic and fancy.
 Just like Bluffton is known as a “state of mind” with a wide range of eclectic people, the tailgate picnics represent the same varied personalities of those involved.

-You will see tailgate spots featuring shrimp cocktail, delectable desserts and champagne.
-Some even have plush couches, beautiful area rugs and chandeliers dangling from the inside of the tent with assorted menus served upon lovely tables set with fine linens and dazzling floral displays.
-These tailgaters often dine upon real china and drink from sparkling crystal flutes, bringing the “fancy” traditions surrounding the game of polo to life right here in the Lowcountry.
+Tailgate spots feature shrimp cocktail, delectable desserts and champagne.
+Some even feature plush couches, beautiful area rugs and chandeliers dangling from the inside of the tent.
+These tailgaters often dine upon real china and drink from sparkling crystal flutes.
+They bring the “fancy” traditions surrounding the game of polo to life right here in the Lowcountry.
 It makes for an afternoon unlike any other.

 When considering your event menu, you generally want to go for foods that are easy to transport and not too messy, but still delicious and fun.